Scalable and Robust Community Detection with Randomized Sketching: Numerical and Experimental Results

 In addition to being significantly faster than the full-scale clustering algorithms, the proposed algorithm can even \textit{outperform} the full-scale algorithm in terms of success rate.
 As described in Remark~\ref{rem:SbsMainTheorem}, this occurs when the inter-cluster probability $q$ is sufficiently small.
 We remark that this does not violate the data processing inequality which indicates that post-processing cannot increase information \cite{Cover:2006:EIT:1146355}.
 Rather, many full-scale clustering algorithms are not robust to data unbalancedness in the sense that they often fail to yield accurate clustering with unbalanced data.

-As an example, consider the scenario where $p=0.6$, $q=0.01$, $\obsprob=0.4$, $N=5000$, with a graph composed of three clusters with two small clusters of size $n_1 = n_2 = n_{\min}$ and one dominant cluster of size $n_3 = 5000 - 2 n_{min}$.
-Fig.~\ref{fig:FullVsSamp}(a) compares the probability of success of the proposed randomized with SbS and the two full-scale decomposition algorithms, as a function $n_{\min}$.
-Using SbS with 500 sampled nodes (only 10\% of the total number nodes), the proposed approach yields exact clustering even when $n_{\min} = 120$.
-On the other hand, when $n_{\min} \le 220$, the full-scale decomposition algorithm \cite{Chen:2014:CPO:2627435.2670322} fails to yield accurate clustering.
+As an example, consider the scenario where $p=0.6$, $q=0.01$, $\obsprob=0.4$, $N=5000$, with a graph composed of three clusters with two small clusters of size $n_1 \!=\! n_2 \!=\! \nmin$ and one dominant cluster of size $n_3 \!=\!
+5000 \!-\!
+2 n_{min}$.
+Fig.~\ref{fig:FullVsSamp}(a) compares the probability of success of the proposed randomized with SbS and the three full-scale clustering algorithms, as a function of $\nmin$.
+Using SbS and SRS with 800 sampled nodes (only 16\% of the total number nodes), the proposed approach yields exact clustering even when $\nmin = 120$.
+On the other hand, when $\nmin \le 220$, the full-scale decomposition algorithm \cite{Chen:2014:CPO:2627435.2670322} fails to yield accurate clustering.

 While \cite{cai2015} can have stronger asymptotic guarantees than \cite{Chen:2014:CPO:2627435.2670322} if $q \rightarrow 0$, in this case it has similar performance.
 In fact, the \largeq/ lower bound on $\nmin$ for \cite{cai2015} (see Table~\ref{tab:AsymptoticComparison}) consists of a maximum over two terms.
 For these parameters, the two terms are almost equal, suggesting that $q$ is large enough to degrade the performance of \cite{cai2015}.
+The algorithm of \cite{NIPS2016_6574} experiences successes for small $\nmin$, but does not have a sharp phase transition, and underperforms SbS and SRS in terms of exact recovery.
+We note that URS fails in all regimes of Fig.~\ref{fig:FullVsSamp} and Fig.~\ref{fig:Varyingr}, and we therefore omit it from the plots.

 Fig.~\ref{fig:FullVsSamp}(b) shows the phase transition in terms of $\nmin$ and $N'$ of the randomized approach with SbS under the same setup as in Fig.~\ref{fig:FullVsSamp}(a).
+This plot shows that SbS has the potential to perform well even if we reduce the number of samples.